davidmalcolm/texi2rst/output/using-precompiled-headers.rst

 a project, include them from another header file, precompile that header file, and :option:`-include` the precompiled header.
-If the header files have guards against multiple inclusion, they are skipped because theyve already been included (in the precompiled header).
+If the header files have guards against multiple inclusion, they are skipped because they've already been included (in the precompiled header).

 If you need to precompile the same header file for different languages, targets, or compiler options, you can instead make a directory named like all.h.gch, and put each precompiled header in the directory, perhaps using :option:`-o`.
-It doesnt matter what you call the files in the directory; every precompiled header in the directory is considered.
-The first precompiled header encountered in the directory that is valid for this compilation is used; theyre searched in no particular order.
+It doesn't matter what you call the files in the directory; every precompiled header in the directory is considered.
+The first precompiled header encountered in the directory that is valid for this compilation is used; they're searched in no particular order.

 There are many other possibilities, limited only by your imagination, good sense, and the constraints of your build system.